Dakkaron/SquareModBot/README.md

 When a trigger is triggered, its `actions` will get executed from top to bottom.
 Currently these actions are available:

 - `postComment`: Creates a comment to the matching post/comment.
 The content of the comment will be the `message`.
+With `"modComment": true` the comment gets automatically marked as a mod comment.
 - `remove`: Removes or restores the post/comment. (`"value": True` means remove, `"value": False means restore, `"reason"` contains the reason that is given in the modlog)
 - `lock`: (Posts only) Locks or unlocks the post. (`"value": True` means lock, `"value": False` means unlock)
+- `report`: Reports a post or a comment to the moderators. `reason` contains the reason for the report.

 The fields `content` and `reason` can use Python's string formatting to inject values from the affected posts/comments.